james-woo/average-joes/README.md

 # average-joes

 ## Installation
-* Install MondoDB if you don't already have it.
+* Install MongoDB if you don't already have it.
 * Create a database called average-joes
 * Then in your shell:
 ```bash